mmusoyan/learn-english/101/actions.md

 - develop
 - run

-### match action with the correct group
+#### 2. match action with the correct group

 - actions done with your mouth
 - actions done with your hands
 - everything else

-### separate the ones you think could be used to talk about programming or related topics
+#### 3. separate the ones you think could be used to talk about programming or related topics

+#### 4. make simple present sentences using the verbs from the first exercise (you are allowed to be creative :D)